pjer-mili/config-handler/README.md

 ConfigHandler('./config.ini').sync(template_config_variables)
 ```

-After this call, config.ini file was created in same directory where config.ini.template is located and should look like this:
+After this call, config.ini file was created in the same directory where config.ini.template is located and should look like this:

 ![Config file](docs/images/config_file_1.png)